-Continue pushing the whistle button until the module plays back two dings (signifying that the module has been programmed for a bell button).
-Simply turn the throttle off and then on again to "Lock-In" the new setting.
+To turn the bell off, push the button again.
+If the bell doesn'' function when you press the button, you may need to re-program ProtoSounds to operate with a separate bell button controller.
+To do this enter RESET and go to Feature 20.
+(See the section again to "Lock-In" the new setting.
 To reset the computer to its original factory (default) setting (no separate bell button operation), repeat the above procedure but keep pushing the whistle button until the computer only responds with one bell ding.